Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Method

 \section{Method}

 In this section, we first present the proposed network architecture.
 Then, we describe the implementation details of self-reference distillation, including the construction of a teacher-student distillation model and the implementation of a multiview check filter.
-Finally, we provide a detailed account of how we leverage contextual consistency between high-scale and low-scale features to obtain the disparity offset.
+Finally, we provide a detailed account of how we leverage contextual consistency between high-level and low-level features to obtain the disparity offset.